wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/architect-analytics/includes/3-power-bi.md

 - **Key influencers** - Helps you understand the factors that are affecting a specific metric.
 It analyzes your data for you, ranks the factors that matter, and then displays those factors as key influencers.
 The visual also helps you contrast the relative importance of these factors.
 - **Decomposition tree** - Automatically aggregates data and lets you drill down into your dimensions so that you can view your data across multiple dimensions.
 The decomposition tree can be used to conduct root cause analysis.

 A common method for sharing Power BI visualizations is to create a Power BI app.
 Apps can be shared internally and externally.
 Power BI apps can be embedded in other applications.
-You can see an embedded Power BI app on the **Analytics** tab in the Power Platform admin center.
+You can see an embedded Power BI app on the **Analytics** tab in Microsoft Power Platform admin center.

 ## Work with Dataverse data